kajlund/luka/README.md

   - [x] Create a page for viewing a post (with markdown rendering and source code highlighting)
     - [x] Add note for old posts
   - [x] Create basic styling for posts
-  - [ ] Add better widget for toggles
+  - [ ] Add better widget for boolean toggles
   - [ ] Add page control widget with content on separate page
   - [ ] Add widget for mardown editing?
 - [ ] Footer